hlynch/Biometry2021/docs/Week-14-lab.md

 ```

 ```
-## [1] Hulbert, S. H. 1984.
+## [1] "Hulbert, S. H. 1984.
 Pseudoreplication and the design of ecological field experiments.
-Ecological Monographs 54(2): 187-211.
+Ecological Monographs 54(2): 187-211."
-## 33 Levels: Altman, N., and M. Krzywinski.
-2015.
-Sources of variation.
-Nature Methods 12(1): 5-6. ...
 ```

 Perhaps not surprising!